-Lake Durant is a shimmering, 300-acre body of limpid water encircled by thick woodlands and hills.
+Lake Durant is a shimmering, 327-acre body of translucent water encircled by thick woodlands and hills in Blue Mountain Lake, near Indian Lake, New York.
 Blue Mountain, mostly tree-clad but dotted with bare rock outcrops, rises imposingly in the north.
-In all directions, there are lakes, ponds, and streams to explore, and dark green conifers, hardy maples and stately beeches grow tall over hundreds of thousands of rugged acres.
+In all directions, there are lakes, ponds, and streams to explore, and dark green conifers, hardy maples, and stately beeches grow tall over hundreds of thousands of rugged acres.

-The gorgeous campground at Lake Durant offers about 60 campsites which can be utilized either by tent campers or RV campers with modest rigs.
+The gorgeous campground at Lake Durant offers 65 campsites that can be utilized either by tent campers or RV campers with modest rigs.
 Make sure you take advantage of the reservation system (spots can be reserved nine months in advance) if you are planning your trip during the busy summer season.

 RV Rentals in Lake Durant Campground